Dansby Swanson: Arizona Diamondbacks organization (2015)

-The Arizona Diamondbacks selected Swanson first overall in the 2015 MLB Draft.
-It was the first time that a college shortstop had been drafted first overall since the San Diego Padres took Bill Almon in 1974.
-He signed with the team on July 17, ten minutes before the 2 p.m.
+The Arizona Diamondbacks selected Swanson first overall in the 2015 MLB draft.
+It was the first time a college shortstop had been drafted first overall since the San Diego Padres took Bill Almon in 1974.
+He signed with the team on July 17, 10 minutes before the 2 p.m.
 (PT) deadline for that year's draft picks, and accepted a $6.5 million signing bonus.
 His professional baseball debut was delayed when, during a simulated game before assignment to one of the Diamondbacks' minor league affiliates, Swanson was hit in the face by a fastball from pitching prospect Yoan López.
 He was diagnosed with a concussion and required 14 stitches on the side of his mouth.
 After recovering from the hit, Swanson was assigned to the Low–A Hillsboro Hops, making his professional debut on August 13, 2015.
 He went 0-for-2 at the plate, striking out twice, drawing a walk, and scoring a run.
-Having missed six weeks with the concussion, Swanson was told that he would finish out the season with Hillsboro rather than receiving a late-season promotion that would push his development.
+Having missed six weeks with the concussion, Swanson was told that he would finish the season with Hillsboro rather than receive a late-season promotion to push his development.
 He played in 22 games for the Hops, batting .289 with one home run and 11 RBI in 83 at bats while leading Hillsboro to a Northwest League championship.

 Atlanta Braves (2016–2022)

-On December 9, 2015, the Diamondbacks traded Swanson, Ender Inciarte, and Aaron Blair to the Atlanta Braves in exchange for Shelby Miller and Gabe Speier.
-The Braves were in the middle of a rebuild, and president of baseball operations John Hart said that the team "wanted to make it painful for [Arizona] with players that we got back" by refusing a Miller trade until they received significant prospects like Swanson.
+On December 9, 2015, the Diamondbacks traded Swanson, Ender Inciarte, and Aaron Blair to the Atlanta Braves for Shelby Miller and Gabe Speier.
+The Braves were in the middle of a rebuild, and president of baseball operations John Hart said the team "wanted to make it painful for [Arizona] with players that we got back" by refusing a Miller trade until they received significant prospects like Swanson.
 After spending spring training with the Braves, Swanson was sent to the High–A Carolina Mudcats.
-He played in 22 games there, batting .333 with a Carolina League-leading 12 doubles, before receiving a promotion to the Double-A Mississippi Braves at the end of April.
+He played 22 games there, batting .333 with a Carolina League-leading 12 doubles, before receiving a promotion to the Double-A Mississippi Braves at the end of April.
 Swanson spent the first part of the season in competition with Ozzie Albies for a future starting shortstop role in Atlanta, but in July, Albies, who had been playing in Triple-A, was sent down to Mississippi so that he and Swanson could practice as a second base-shortstop pair.
 That season, Swanson was selected to appear in both the Southern League All-Star Game and the All-Star Futures Game.
 He appeared in 84 games for Mississippi, batting .261 with eight home runs and 45 RBI.
 In 105 games between Carolina and Mississippi, he batted .275 for the minor league season, with nine home runs and 55 RBI in 411 at bats.